The Interactive & Immersive HQ

 So, Why Learn TouchDesigner?

 The first question that we have to ask ourselves is why learn TouchDesigner and why stick with it?
-I think it’s an important question to ask because it’s not exactly an easy software to learn, but for me the answer is pretty simple.
+It’s an important question to ask because it’s not exactly an easy software to learn, but for me the reason is not complex.

-The main reason is that TouchDesigner is a really unique piece of software that’s unlimited in all kinds of different directions.
-It’s very hard to come across something that it’s not able to do, as long as you have the hardware and enough ability inside of TouchDesigner to do what you want to do.
+TouchDesigner was made by Canadian company Derivative (founded by Greg Hermanovic, Rob Bairos, and Jarrett Smith), and is really unique and unlimited in all kinds of different directions.
+It’s very hard to come across something that it’s not able to do, as long as you have the hardware and enough ability to do what you want to do.

 TouchDesigner Project Capability